7 Most Beautiful Beaches in Newcastle

 Nobbys Beach

-Nobbys Beach is a picturesque beach located on the ocean side of Macquarie Pier, carved out between Nobbys Lighthouse and the base of Fort Scratchley.
+Nobbys Beach is a scenic spot on the ocean side of Macquarie Pier, nestled between Nobbys Lighthouse and the base of Fort Scratchley.

-Very popular with locals and tourists, this beach is actually man-made from sand created from the nearby quarries, as part of the development of Macquarie Pier.
+A favourite with both locals and tourists, this beach is actually man-made, created from sand sourced from nearby quarries during the construction of Macquarie Pier.

-The beach is patrolled, and there are changerooms and a kiosk conveniently located on the boardwalk.
-If you are looking to make a day of it, there are shaded areas with tables for a picnic lunch.
+The beach is patrolled and offers changerooms and a kiosk conveniently located along the boardwalk.
+For those planning a full day out, there are shaded picnic areas with tables.

-There is plenty of parking nearby, but otherwise, it’s approximately 10 minutes to walk from the Newcastle Beach Light Rail stop.
+Parking is plentiful nearby, but if you’re using public transport, it’s about a 10-minute walk from the Newcastle Beach Light Rail stop.

 3. Newcastle Beach